-I basically am trying to want to kill myself as little as humanly possible by minimising added disturbance in my life, and that is a constant goal to aim for.
+I basically am trying to want to obsess over thoughts of wanting to die as little as humanly possible, by minimising optional disturbance in my life, and that is a constant goal to aim for.

 If a situation is too much pressure, I will say this is too much for me, and I will walk.

-I NEED to minimise external disturbance, so I don’t continue to be as intensely internally psychologically disturbed.
-That is my justification for my ruthlessness in minimising optional disturbance.
-I think people still think I’m cruel though whereas I think I’m just not being cruel to me, by making life any more difficult, which in my belief is fair.
+I NEED for my sanity to minimise external disturbance, so I don’t continue to be as intensely internally psychologically disturbed.
+That is my justification for my ruthlessness in minimising optional types of stress or disturbance.
+I think people still think I’m cruel though, whereas I prefer to think I’m just not being cruel, to me, by making life any more difficult.
+That’s fair, isn’t it?

 I need time out from disturbance currently.
 The social media break is helping lots.
 Being careful who I give my time and attention to is helping.
 Basking in simplicity and being in the moment is helping.
 Reducing my internal self-generated pressure is helping.
 Being alone is helping too.

 I can cope with the inner disturbances by myself.
 Just please don’t add anything extra.
-There is already enough disturbance for one mental health blogger person to tolerate.
+There is already enough disturbance to tolerate.